fungenomics/CoRAL/README.md

 # :orange_book: Tutorial

-This is a tutorial for the three CoRAL workflows using a small toy data set!
+This is a tutorial for the three sub-workflows included in CoRAL.
 The tutorial uses a small reference and query data set from the developing mouse brain.
+For more detailed descriptions of input formats and parameters see the subsequent sections!

 To start create a folder to run the tutorial in and `cd` into it